Amsterdam: Thousands protest COVID measures despite ban on gatherings | DW | 02.01.2022

 A small group of protesters briefly clashed with riot police as officers made efforts to clear the crowd from Museum Square.

-There were some clashes between police and protesters, with reports of at least one person being detained

-Most people complied with the police's call to disperse, given via loud speaker, from the square in front of the Rijksmuseum.
+Most people complied with the call to disperse, given via loudspeaker, from the square in front of the Rijksmuseum.

 Before officers moved in, some people near the Van Gogh Museum unfurled a banner that read: "Less repression, more care."